 The Producer should take account of the existing ‘feel and look’ of the Tirlun portal and will be expected to provide an input into the ‘recognisable identity’ of the resources/ platform on which they are hosted.

-Up to £110,000, exclusive of VAT, is available for the work.
+Up to £132,000, inclusive of VAT, is available for the work.

 The project is due to be completed by the end of March 2027, with the work programme spread across the delivery period to an agreed timescale.